A Soul's Quest

 In Peru, the people talk to the earth as if she were a living being - they stack stones on the pathways and call it ‘making a prayer’ It taught me what it is to pray and how we are loosing something precious in our “civilized” culture that is so removed from the land.

-A lot of what I experienced sounds scary: a one way ticket to Hong Kong, holding baby alligators in the Amazon, being dumped at a Chinese train station in the middle of the night, crossing the border to Vietnam overland, and I think it was scary.
+A lot of what I was lucky enough to experience was also scary for me: a one way ticket to Hong Kong, holding baby alligators in the Amazon, being dumped at a Chinese train station in the middle of the night, crossing the border to Vietnam in a tuk-tuk.
 But I believe the place we truly come alive is when we feel the fear and do it anyway.
 The place where fear and thrill intersect is exactly the place we're meant to point.
 I was terrified to write my book - "Do it anyway!" my heart would cry.

 I don’t think I ever ‘arrived’ anywhere, in a spiritual sense.
 I don’t think you are ever “done”.
 When I went to Peru I was given a mantra: Let go.
 Let go.
 One thing becomes another in the mother, in the mother (which was so perfect for what they call the land: pacha mama, which means earth mother).

 Each place gave me something different.
 Each place left its own imprint.
 I became a person who trusts the process, trusts that one thing is always becoming another, and a person who listens in silence to what song spirit wants to sing through me.

 There is a simplicity there, and simplicity is liberating: it makes even the most mundane thing holy.